stxnre/hpfilter_and_fft_in_cpp/README.md

 My implementation of the FFT is the most basic one: the Radix-2 FFT, taking a sequence of size $N$ such that $N$ is a positive power of 2.

-## Part 1: Running C++ Code
+## Running The Code

+Before running any code, do install the libraries as listed in `environment.yml`.
+I used `mamba` through miniforge, so it is probably best to use the same environment manager.
+Note that `liblapacke` does require the "developer" version, as the default installation does not provide the headers needed for compiling the C++ code.

+### The C++ Code

 Navigate to `fft_hpfilter`.
-It is recommended that you are using a virtual environment handler like mambas, as you can compile the C++ code just as I did.

-Once in the folder, type `make` to compile the file. `make clean` will remove the compiled file.
+If you have set up the environment correctly, simply activate your environment and type `make` in the terminal to compile the file. `make clean` will remove the compiled file.

+Then, running `./seasonal_decompose` will run the code

-## Part 2: Python Visualizations
+### Python Visualizations

+Navigate back to the main directory (`cd ..`).
+Then, you can simply type in `python visualization.py` to produce visualizations of the decomposition and of the spectral analysis.